-How Not To Go Bust As Walmart Goes All In On Pet
+How Not To Go Bust As Walmart Goes All In on Pet

-The fact that, “Walmart’s move to outprice other premium pet-food brands comes as consumers increasingly are seeking out premium, personalized, functional fare for their pets adds another layer of complexity to an already crowded space.
+The fact that Walmart’s move to outprice other premium pet-food brands comes as consumers increasingly seek out premium, personalized, functional fare for their pets adds another layer of complexity to an already crowded space.

 Instead of the typical finger pointing that occurs to fix pricing compliance issues, brands will need to quickly identify the first mover and work collaboratively to strategically develop mutually beneficial approaches to meet shopper needs.

 Walmart’s move in the pet category will have a ripple effect as brands and retailers seek to understand the impact.

 During this time, it’s critical you can see the changes taking place — competitive visibility into pricing, promotion, assortment, and digital shelf decisions.
 For example, if your competitor releases a new pack size or creates a shopper marketing investment, you need to know its impact (and your next move to maintain your growth strategy).
 Additionally, you want to have a close eye on promotional execution to make sure that every bet you make has the best chance of paying off.